gorgonia/cu/cmd/genlib/README.md

-# genlibcu #
+# genlib #

-genlibcu is the program that generates the package `cu`.
+genlib is the program that generates the package `cu`.
 It does so by parsing `cuda.h` which is a modified form of `cuda.h` that comes with a CUDA installation.
 Specifially these were the modifications made:

 ```
 cp /usr/local/cuda/include/cuda.h cuda2.h // copy cuda.h to current dir